White House Chief: President Trump Has Mild Coronavirus Symptoms

 Meadows said that the White House continued to follow safety protocols and that the president was working from the residence of the building.

+“The American people can rest assured that we have a president that is not only on the job, will remain on the job and I’m optimistic that he will have a very quick and speedy recovery,” Meadows said.

+He noted that President Trump was probably watching his remarks from the residence.

-“He’s in the residence now and, in true fashion, he’s probably critiquing the way I’m answering these questions,” Meadows said.
+“He’s in the residence now and, in true fashion, he’s probably critiquing the way I’m answering these questions,” Meadows joked.

 The Chief of Staff said that doctors were monitoring the president’s health and that they would provide an update later in the day.